Molar Pregnancy: Causes, Symptoms, and Treatments

 In a molar pregnancy, the tissue that normally grows into the placenta instead creates a mass of cysts.
 This is a rare condition.
 Complications including preeclampsia, persistent gestational trophoblastic neoplasia (GTN), and possible mental discomfort are among the risks.

-Although any woman can become pregnant with a molar, women over 35 are more likely to experience one.
+Although any woman can experience a molar pregnancy, women over 35 are more likely to experience one.
 Furthermore, some dietary habits or people with a history of molar pregnancies may make them more susceptible.

-Yes, there are a few risk factors: dietary issues, a history of molar pregnancies, mother age over 35, and genetic abnormalities.
+Yes, there are a few risk factors: dietary issues, a history of molar pregnancies, maternal age over 35, and genetic abnormalities.
 Early prenatal care and genetic counselling can help reduce these risks.

 The main course of therapy for molar pregnancy is dilatation and curettage (D&C) or, in more extreme situations, a hysterectomy.
 Even though pain is usually controlled with anaesthesia, the goal is to ensure that the aberrant tissue is removed as effectively as possible.
 A vital component of the total care is emotional support.